tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 - gracefully reestablishing dropped connections; and (optionally)
 - communicating to a SOCKS5 proxy (for connections over Tor and I2P).

-Additionally, [communication node]s MUST be capable of performing the following tasks:
+Additionally, communication nodes MUST be capable of performing the following tasks:

 - opening a control port for establishing secure peer channels;
 - maintaining a list of known peers in the form of a routing table;